Rich man and Lazarus: Legacy in Early Christianity and Medieval tradition

 Fresco of Lazarus and the Rich Man at the Rila Monastery.

 Hippolytus of Rome (ca. AD 200) describes Hades with similar details: the bosom of Abraham for the souls of the righteous, fiery torment for the souls of wicked, and a chasm between them.
 He equates the fires of Hades with the lake of fire described in the Book of Revelation, but specifies that no one will actually be cast into the fire until the end times.

-In some European countries, the Latin description dives (Latin for "the rich man") is treated as his proper name: Dives.
+In some European countries, the Latin description dīves (Latin for "the rich man") is treated as his proper name: Dives.
 In Italy, the description epulone (Italian for "banquetter") is also used as a proper name.
 Both descriptions appear together, but not as a proper name, in Peter Chrysologus's sermon De divite epulone (Latin "On the Rich Banquetter"), corresponding to the verse, "There was a rich man who was clothed in purple and fine linen and who feasted sumptuously every day".

 The story was frequently told in an elaborated form in the medieval period, treating it as factual rather than a parable.
 Lazarus was venerated as a patron saint of lepers.
 In the 12th century, crusaders in the Kingdom of Jerusalem founded the Order of Saint Lazarus.

 The story was often shown in art, especially carved at the portals of churches, at the foot of which beggars would sit (for example at Moissac and Saint-Sernin, Toulouse), pleading their cause.
 There is a surviving stained-glass window at Bourges Cathedral.

 In the Latin liturgy of the Roman Catholic Church, the words of In paradisum are sometimes chanted as the deceased is taken from church to burial, including this supplication: "Chorus angelorum te suscipiat ... et cum Lazaro quondam paupere aeternam habeas requiem" (May the ranks of angels receive you ... and with Lazarus, who was once poor, may you have eternal rest").

 Conflation with Lazarus of Bethany

 The name "Lazarus" (from the Hebrew: אלעזר, Elʿāzār, Eleazar, "God is my help") also appears in the Gospel of John, in which Jesus resurrects Lazarus of Bethany four days after his death.

 Historically within Christianity, the begging Lazarus of the parable (feast day 21 June) and Lazarus of Bethany (feast day 29 July) have sometimes been conflated, with some churches celebrating a blessing of dogs, associated with the beggar, on 17 December, date previously associated with Lazarus of Bethany in Roman Catholicism.

 Romanesque iconography carved on portals in Burgundy and Provence might be indicative of such a conflation.
 For example, at the west portal of the Church of St. Trophime at Arles, the beggar Lazarus is enthroned as St. Lazarus.
 Similar examples are found at the church at Avallon, the central portal at Vézelay, and the portals of the cathedral of Autun.

+A minority of commentators, such as the French priest Abbé Drioux, believe that the Lazarus of the parable is in fact connected with Lazarus of Bethany because of the coincidences between the two characters.